No. 17 Baylor wins Big 12 opener over Iowa State, 31-24 - NewsBreak

 The Bears (3-1) seized control midway through the third quarter, driving 93 yards in 10 plays and taking a 24-14 lead on Richard Reese's 19-yard touchdown run.

-Iowa State (3-1) was undone by two interceptions and averaging just 2.4 yards per rush.
+Iowa State (3-1) was undone by two interceptions and averaged just 2.4 yards-per rush.

-“Today was a great example of complementary football ,” Bears linebacker Bryson Jackson said.

 The Cyclones scored 10 points in the final 7 1/2 minutes, but their onside kick with 55 seconds remaining was recovered by the Bears.